-The requirement is waived if the nonresident owner makes an election to join in the filing of a composite return, sends us a signed Oregon Affidavit for a Nonresident Owner of a Pass-through Entity, or meets another exception listed in ORS 314.775 and accompanying rules.
+The requirement is waived if the nonresident owner makes an election to join in the filing of a composite return, sends us a signed Oregon Affidavit for a Nonresident Owner of a Pass-through Entity, or meets another exception listed in ORS 314.775 and supporting rules.
 See instructions for Oregon Form OR-19, Annual Report of Nonresident Owner Tax Payments, for more information.

-Line 26.
+Line 27.
 Penalty.
-To avoid penalty and interest, you must mail any tax payment owed by the original due date of the tax return.
-You must also mail your tax return by the original due date, or by the extended due date if you file with a valid extension included.
+To avoid penalty and interest, you must make any tax payment owed by the original due date of the tax return.
+You must also e-file or mail your tax return by the original due date, or by the extended due date if you file with a valid extension included.